Ask Matt AI

 At 2.5 mm in thickness (about 0.1 inches), the 6x60-foot roll will weigh 300 pounds.
 Installers will need some special equipment or multiple people available to move these rolls around.

-This is a vinyl roll that offers commercial grade quality, so it will last.
-It has a 10-year limited manufacturer warranty.
-It’s available in either gray or black.
+This is a vinyl roll that offers commercial-grade quality, so it will last.
+It’s available in gray, blue, white, or black colors.

-The LonCoin II roll offers far more color options than a typical roll of floor, including:
+The LonCoin II roll offers far more color options than a typical roll of flooring, including:

 • Black